 used.

-Services Services are typically intangible products or activities such as accounting, banking, consulting, insur- ance, or banking.
+Services Services are typically intangible products or activities such as accounting, banking, consulting, insurance, or banking.

-is the allocation of the purchase price of a ﬁxed asset (such as a car, machine, or build- ing) over its useful lifetime.
-This allocation procedure has to be performed in accord- ance with the accounting ruleset valid in the respective country.
+through depreciation, which is the allocation of the purchase price of a ﬁxed asset (such as a car, machine, or building) over its useful lifetime.
+This allocation procedure must be performed following the accounting ruleset valid in the respective country.

 The second way of incurring cost is the use of a paid service.
-Businesses use various services while conducting business.
-Examples include utilities (e.g., electric current, water, and gas), work performed by employees who receive salaries or by external serv- ice providers (e.g., repair or maintenance work), ﬁnancial services for which the respec- tive institution typically charges fees or interest (e.g., insurance or bank loans), and consulting (e.g., IT, business consulting).
+Companies use various services while conducting business.
+Examples include utilities (e.g., electricity, water, and gas), work performed by employees who receive salaries or by external service providers (e.g., repair or maintenance work), ﬁnancial services for which the respective institution typically charges fees or interest (e.g., insurance or bank loans), and consulting (e.g., IT or business consulting).

-It is worth noting cost incurred does not mean the same as money being paid out.
+It is worth noting that cost incurred does not mean the same as money being paid out.
 There is a difference between costs or expenses and cash payments.
-For example, organizations may purchase some goods or services against invoice, which means that while they incur a cost at the point of purchase, they do not have to make a cash pay- ment at this point in time.
+For example, organizations may purchase some goods or services against an invoice, which means that while they incur a cost at the point of purchase, they do not have to make a cash payment at that time.
 In addition, some costs are non-cash items.
-This is the case for depreciation, where a cost is incurred on the ﬁnancial statement of an organization without any cash transaction taking place.
+This is the case with depreciation, where a cost is incurred on the ﬁnancial statement of an organization without any cash transaction taking place.

 There are different types of costs.
 One can, for example, distinguish between